 I spotted some general maintenance, too.
 Remember, Dollywood is nestled into the foothills of the Smokies.
 There are a lot of trees, which I know you love for their natural shade as well as the beauty!
 We are constantly trimming trees and we get a lot of this work taken care of during our off season.

 One of the improvements we really appreciated in 2021 is more open walkways.
 We took some notes from guest feedback and agreed that elbow room is a good thing.
 We made some walkways wider and loved the result, so expect to see more of that in 2022.
 We can better utilize some spaces around the park and create more outdoor seating for restaurants.
 A needed update includes removing the old cave between The Village and Craftsman’s Valley.
 While some may find it nostalgic, we can get better use of this area with a redesign.

 Speaking of better use of space, we have our eyes on Victoria’s Pizza this off-season.
 When renovating kitchens, we always want to improve efficiency for our hosts, which means quicker line speed for our guests.
 We’re going to enlarge this eatery and create more seating.
 If it helps you understand how much space is under construction, there was work happening to both Victoria’s and the former Tin Type Photos building.
 And, if you’re familiar with the renovations we made to Hickory House, I bet you’re excited to hear that we’re working on Victoria’s now.
 We’re excited about the potential for our culinary service opportunities as Dollywood grows this season and beyond.

 This is your first update.
 There’s a lot happening as we get ready for a fantastic 2022 season.
-I haven’t even told you about the work at Dollywood’s Splash Country.
-That’s coming in another blog.
-Check back soon!
+Check out the work at Dollywood’s Splash Country!
+There’s a lot to get excited about!